Kensal House

+History

 Design

-It was commissioned and financed by the Gas Light and Coke Company (GLCC) to provide 68 "working-class flats", housing 380 people.
+The building was commissioned and financed by the Gas Light and Coke Company (GLCC) to provide 68 "working-class flats", housing 380 people.
 It was the first modernist block in the UK designed for this purpose.
 The project included a community centre, communal laundry, canteen and a nursery school.
 The development was unusual in that there was no electricity provided, rather gas fires, coke fires, gas cookers, gas water heaters, and gas-powered irons.

 The project was designed by Maxwell Fry, but was developed by a committee of five architects and the social reformer Elizabeth Denby, who had worked with Fry at the Peckham Pioneer Health Centre.
 The GLCC wanted to show that a modern building could be run cheaply and powered safely by gas.
 Fry wanted to create what he called an urban village, and he and Denby wanted to offer working people "healthier, happier, safer, and more fulfilling lives".
 According to the Open University, "Kensal House marks the point in the story of British Modernist architecture when the social/political ideals of the early modernists come to the fore."
 On completion in 1937 it was widely thought to be a prototype for modern living.

+Subsequent History

+In 1942 a GLCC survey found tenants complaining about 'damp ‘oozing out of the walls’' and 'the small size of the kitchens'.

+By the early 1950s the property was no longer considered a showpiece by the GLCC and so in 1951 was handed over to the London County Council.
+The LCC did not run the property as Denby and Fry had envisoned, such that it was in a poor state by the time it was passed to Kensington and Chelsea Council in 1965.
+By 1990 it could be described as 'a ghetto' and 'a textbook example of a degraded environment'.

+In 2005 a £600,000 refurbishment was completed, which saw the reopening of the nursey.
+Nonetheless, in 2018 residents were still complaining about the room sizes and lack of double-glazing and by 2023 the property was 'being decimated by floods and sewage leaks' and beset with damp and mould.
+The issue is difficult to fix because Fry design the building such that the water pipes were embedded in the concrete floor, making them hard to access, while listed building status makes alterations legally difficult.